 Teachers may nominate themselves or another teacher.
-A written ballot containing the names of all qualified teachers nominated shall be prepared and kept on file with other council records.
+A written ballot containing the names of all teachers who are assigned to the building and who are nominated shall be prepared and kept on file with other council records.
 The teachers attending the meeting shall choose a chairperson to chair the meeting to elect teacher members to the council.
 Balloting will continue until three (3) teachers are elected.
-Teacher members must be employees of the District and currently assigned to the school where they are elected as council member.
-For the purpose of electing teacher council members, a Principal or Assistant Principal, may not vote or serve as a teacher council member.
-Election shall be by majority vote of all teachers assigned to the school.
+Teacher members must be employees of the District and currently assigned to the school where they are elected as council members.
+For the purpose of electing teacher council members, a Principal or Assistant Principal may not vote or serve as a teacher council member.
+The election of each teacher to the council shall be by majority vote of all teachers assigned to the school.